prog98rammer/PiTrol/README.md

 # PiTrol
 PiTrol is a project that allows you to monitor and control your Raspberry Pi over a web browser.

+# Usage
+TBA

+# How to Contribute
+TBA

 # Tools & Resources
 * We maintain our design planning and development process in a Waffle.io management board.
 Click [here](https://waffle.io/AlKass/PiTrol) to join the development board.

-# How to Contribute
-All contribution-related information can be found [here](Contribution.md)

 # Authors
 [Fadi Hanna Al-Kass] (https://github.com/alkass)